fengbintu/Neural-Networks-on-Silicon/README.md

  - [Industry Contributions](#industry-contributions)

 ## My Contributions
 I'm working on energy-efficient architecture design for deep learning.
+Some featured works are presented here.
+Hope my new works will come out soon in the near future.

+[Jun.
+2018] A retention-aware neural acceleration (RANA) framework has been designed, which strengthens DNN accelerators with refresh-optimized eDRAM to save total system energy.
+- **RANA: Towards Efficient Neural Acceleration with Refresh-Optimized Embedded DRAM.** (**ISCA'18**) RANA includes three levels of techniques:
+  - **Training Level**: A retention-aware training method is proposed to improve eDRAM's tolerable retention time with no accuracy loss.
+Bit-level retention errors are injected during training, so the network' s tolerance to retention failures is improved.
+A higher tolerable failure rate leads to longer tolerable retention time, so more refresh can be removed.
+  - **Scheduling Level**: A system energy consumption model is built in consideration of computing energy, on-chip buffer access energy, refresh energy and off-chip memory access energy.
+RANA schedules networks in a hybrid computation pattern based on this model.
+Each layer is assigned with the computation pattern that costs the lowest energy.
+  - **Architecture Level**: RANA independently disables refresh to eDRAM banks based on their storing data's lifetime, saving more refresh energy.
+A programmable eDRAM controller is proposed to enable the above fine-grained refresh controls.

-A deep convoultional neural network architecture (DNA) has been designed with 1~2 orders higher energy efficiency over the state-of-the-art works.
+[Apr.
+2017] A deep convoultional neural network architecture (DNA) has been designed with 1~2 orders higher energy efficiency over the state-of-the-art works.
 I'm trying to improve the architecture for ultra low-power compting.
-Hope my new works will come out soon in the near future.

 - [**Deep Convolutional Neural Network Architecture with Reconfigurable Computation Patterns.**](http://ieeexplore.ieee.org/document/7898402/) (**TVLSI popular paper**)
   - *This is the first work to assign Input/Output/Weight Reuse to different layers of a CNN, which optimizes system-level energy consumption based on different CONV parameters.*
   - *A 4-level CONV engine is designed to to support different tiling parameters for higher resource utilization and performance.*